r-spatialecology/shar/paper.md

 # Methodological background

-To analyze species-habitat associations, potential interdependence between the object locations and the environmental conditions need to be broken by randomizing the data as a null model.
+To analyze species-habitat associations, potential interdependence between the object locations and the environmental conditions needs to be broken by randomizing the data as a null model.
 Within the field of spatial point pattern analysis, there are two related approaches to break potential dependencies [@Plotkin2000; @Harms2001].
 Both require the spatial location of all objects, as well as discrete raster data for environmental conditions.

 The first approach to simulate null model data is to randomize the environmental data, while keeping the object locations stable.
 This can be achieved by shifting the raster data around a torus ("Torus translation test") or using a random walk algorithm ("Randomized-habitats procedure") [@Harms2001].
-The second approach is to randomizes the object locations, while keeping the environmental data stable.
+The second approach is to randomize the object locations, while keeping the environmental data stable.
 This can be achieved by fitting point process models to the object locations ("gamma test") [@Plotkin2000] or using a simulated annealing approach ("pattern reconstruction") [@Kirkpatrick1983].

 The two approaches differ in how they randomize the null model data, but both control for potential biotic processes by preserving the spatial structure of the data [@Plotkin2000; @Wiegand2014] and result in similar results.
 Finally, species-habitat associations are present if species are found in certain habitats in the data more often than expected compared to the randomized null model data [@Plotkin2000; @Harms2001].
 Given the characteristics of the method, a positive association to one habitat inevitably leads to a negative association to at least one of the other habitats (and vice versa; Yamada et al. 2006).

 # How to use the package